marcusoftnet/marcusoftnet.github.io/_posts/2008-04-11-wcf-wsdl-and-tempuriorg.md

 describing how to do it.
 The key points are quite easy:

 - Use the ServiceBehavior attribute.
 Note**:** on the **service implementation** - not on the contract!
 - Set the namespace-property to the namespace you want.

-Here is an example (yes, i know, it's in dredded VB.NET):
+Here is an example (yes, I know, it's in dredded VB.NET):

 \<ServiceBehavior(Namespace:="http://www.marcusoft.net/Services/2008/04/MyService",
 )\> \_